fatih-dagli/kubernetes-env-creation-with-aws/README.md

 # Installation Steps

-Now you are ready to execute below two command to install your kubernetes cluster !
+Now you are ready to execute below two commands to install your kubernetes cluster !

-Second command will ask your AWS access, secret key, AWS region and AWS account id.  you should enter these parameters.
+Second command will ask your AWS access, secret key, AWS region and AWS account id.
+You should enter these parameters.

+Execute below commands in **kubernetes-env-creation-with-aws/ansible** folder

 ```
 ansible-playbook --tags install-terraform project.yml -k